MarkBenjamins/NHL-Stenden-Python-course-programming-exercises/Week 1/README.md

 ```

 The last exercise is to convert the variable number from Celsius to Fahrenheit.
-You are expected to handle the errors through the use of an if-else statement.
+You are expected to handle the errors through the use of an if-else statement:

 ```python
 temperature_number = 20